Turkey tightens coronavirus measures, brings back weekend lockdowns: Erdogan

 ANKARA (Reuters) - Turkish President Tayyip Erdogan announced tighter measures against the coronavirus on Monday, citing the rising number of high-risk cities across the country.

-Erdogan said a full weekend lockdown was to be in place during the month of Ramadan, and restaurants would only serve as delivery and take-out.
-A curfew that is implemented between 9 pm and 5 am across the country was continued, Erdogan said.
+Erdogan said a full weekend lockdown was to be in place during the holy Islamic month of Ramadan, and restaurants would only serve food for delivery and take-outs.
+A curfew from 9 pm until 5 am across the country will continue, Erdogan said.

+Turkey has recorded 32,404 new coronavirus cases in the space of 24 hours, the highest number this year, health ministry data showed on Monday.

 Our Standards: The Thomson Reuters Trust Principles.